Jacoblairm/betterban/README.md

 1. The clientid can be retrieved by typing status and use the second userid digit.
 As highlighted in this image - ![Alt text](http://puu.sh/tcQLn/61d6bcb848.png "Status Output")

-2. Message needs to be quoted
+2. Message needs to be quoted.
+example:

-example: betterban 1 "You have been banned for wallhacking"
+betterban 1 "You have been banned for wallhacking"